Our Lives (song)

 "Our Lives" is a song by American rock band the Calling.
 It was released on March 29, 2004, as the lead single from their second studio album, Two (2004).
-This single peaked at number 13 on the UK Singles Chart, reached number two on the UK Rock Singles Chart, and entered the top 20 in Denmark and Italy.
+The single peaked at number 13 on the UK Singles Chart, reached number two on the UK Rock Singles Chart, and entered the top 20 in Denmark and Italy.
 It was used as the theme song to the short lived series Clubhouse on CBS.